|

 Sidney (Sydney) William Bishop, P/JX 160338, was

-a Leading Seaman in the Royal Navy aboard the HMS Montgomery.
-He died on
+a Leading Seaman in the Royal Navy aboard HMS Montgomery.
+Born in Dover

 buried at sea.
-He is commemorated on the Portsmouth Naval Memorial in
+He is commemorated on the Portsmouth Naval Memorial,

 March 1942 |